11 Places Where You Should Never Give Your Social Security Number

 - Health insurers and medical offices

-"You likely have to provide your Social Security number to your bank or employer but be wary of providing it to anyone else," Ian Bednowitz, general manager for Identity and Privacy at Lifelock shares with Kiplinger.
-"For instance, if your dentist or doctor asks it on an intake form or when you are registering, don't automatically share it."
-This also applies to lawyers, financial advisors and crypto exchanges.
+"You likely have to provide your Social Security number to your bank or employer, but be wary of providing it to anyone else," Ian Bednowitz, former general manager for Identity and Privacy at Gen Digital says, "For instance, if your dentist or doctor asks it on an intake form or when you are registering, don't automatically share it."
+This also applies to lawyers, financial advisers and crypto exchanges.

 He recommends asking exactly why someone needs your SSN and whether they can use another way to verify your identity instead, like a driver's license number or your insurance card.
 If employers and government agencies do have a good reason to ask for it, verify how they will protect your information.

-"It’s obvious there is no slam-dunk 100% way to protect yourself," Adam Levin, chairman and co-founder of CyberScout (formerly Identity Theft 911) tells us.
+"It’s obvious there is no slam-dunk 100% way to protect yourself," Adam Levin, a consumer affairs advocate, tells us.
 "Everywhere you turn, you’re going to run into an organization looking for information from you."

 How to stop your SSN from getting stolen

-Bednowitz and Levin both share with Kiplinger several ways you can prevent your SSN from falling into the wrong hands.
+Bednowitz and Levin both share several ways you can prevent your SSN from falling into the wrong hands.

-Don’t ever give out your Social Security number or any other personal information to someone you don’t know who initiates contact with you by phone, e-mail or in person: For example, if you receive an e-mail that claims that you must provide personal information to claim a refund from the IRS, it’s a scam.
+For example, if you receive an email that claims that you must provide personal information to claim a refund from the IRS, it’s a scam.
 The IRS doesn’t request information from taxpayers by e-mail.

 Levin also says you should frequently change passwords for your online accounts and not use the same passwords for financial accounts and social networks.

-Control the damage: Even if you take all these steps, there still is a chance that you will become a victim of identity theft.
+Even if you take all these steps, there still is a chance that you'll become a victim of identity theft.
 That’s why it’s imperative to check your accounts daily to catch any transactions you didn’t make.
 “If you have time to check e-mail and a social networking site, you can find time to check your bank and credit card accounts,” Levin says.

 If your wallet (with your Social Security card or any credit cards inside it) is stolen, report it to the police.
 With a police report, you can place an extended fraud alert, which lasts seven years, on your credit report, and you'll have documentation that will help you bolster your case if you become a victim of identity theft.